hclpandv/Thailand-Travel-Itinerary/thailand_restaurants_in_focus.md

 Hong Kong Noodle, Soi 10 Siam Square.
 Serves up tasty wonton noodles (30 baht), a selection of dim sum (20-30 baht) and more Cantonese favorites in modern if utilitarian surroundings complete with air con, table service, etc. Excellent value (600 Meters from MBK Center)
 ##### Food courts

-If you want cheap food and air-conditioning, head into the upper-floor food court of most any department store.
+If you want budget food and air-conditioning, head into the upper-floor food court of most any department store.
 Most food courts use some variation of a coupon system, but unused coupons/value can always be refunded.
 Some of the better ones include:

 MBK, 5F.
 Recently refurbished, cheap (less than B50 per serve) and popular, mostly Thai food.
 Pay by coupon.